 Seven types of data bias in machine learning

-In general, training data for machine learning projects has to be representative of the real world.
-This is important because this data is how the machine learns to do its job.
+Biased algorithms affect not just the accuracy of your model, but can also stretch to issues of ethics, fairness and inclusion.
+It’s important that training data for machine learning projects reflects the real world since the machine learns to do its job based on this data.
 Data bias can occur in a range of areas, from human reporting and selection bias to algorithmic and interpretation bias.

 Below, we’ve listed seven of the most common types of data bias in machine learning to help you analyze and understand where it happens, and what you can do about it.